cosmicjs/gatsby-source-cosmic/README.md

 The two image URL properties can be used directly just like any other image resource URLs.
 However the `imgix_url` property is served by Cosmic's imgix CDN.
 This URL can be queried with a variety of rendering parameters, please see the [imgix Rendering API](https://docs.imgix.com/apis/rendering) documentation for details.

 ### Gatsby Image Data
-The `gatsbyImageData` property is attached to image metadata properties, and can be queried to produce an object that's directly usable with a `<GatsbyImage>` component.
+The `gatsbyImageData` property is attached to image metadata properties, and can be queried to produce an Object that's directly usable with a `<GatsbyImage>` component.
 Here's an example using a static query:
 ```
 import React from "react"
 import { useStaticQuery, graphql } from "gatsby"